-PSM Compliance Status ce Status Major Issues/Questions None Partial Complete Information Source Notes/Comments Implementation Personnel have been designated and trained to assist in the safe and orderly evacuation of employees Written program exists for ensuring that employees are trained and familiar with the emergency response plan and for maintaining proper documentation records.
+Major Issues/Questions PSM Compliance Status Information Source Notes/Comments None Partial Complet Implementation Personnel have been designated and trained to assist in the safe and orderly evacuation of employees. e Exhib oit 2.13 Written program exists for ensuring that employees are trained and familiar with the emergency response plan and for maintaining proper documentation records.